mirceaulinic/mirceaulinic.github.io/_posts/2016-11-30-salt-carbon-released.md

 bigimg: /img/carbon.jpg
 ---

 The wait is over, NAPALM is finally fully integrated in an automation framework.
 Beginning with 2016.11 (Carbon), all the NAPALM features are integrated in Salt - more details in the [release notes]().
+That means, when you install Salt you have by default the network automation features included!

 ## Why is this so important?

 This is the result of 11 months of assiduous work and contributions to both NAPALM and Salt projects.
-Basically after only one year the network engineers finally have something they can just use without geting lost in complex system setup, just two simple steps: 1.
+Basically after less than one year, the network engineers finally have something they can just use without geting lost in complex setups that require deeper software knowledge - only two simple steps required: 1.
 Install & 2.
 Use.

 ### How did it look like before?